-Note: that these exemptions do not authorize any infringement of requirements in the Residential Site Improvement Standards for bicycle safe grates in new residential development (N.J.A.C.
-5:21-4.18(b)2 and -7.4(b)1).
+Note: that these exemptions do not authorize any infringement of requirements in the Residential Site Improvement Standards for bicycle safe grates in new residential development ( $\underline{N.J.A.C.}$ 5:21-4.18(b)2 and -7.4(b)1).

 - d.
 Where flows are conveyed through a trash rack that has parallel bars with one-inch (1 inch) spacing between the bars, to the elevation of the Water Quality Design Storm as specified in N.J.A.C.
 7:8; or - e.
 Where the New Jersey Department of Environmental Protection determines, pursuant to the New Jersey Register of Historic Places Rules at N.J.A.C.
-7:4-7.2(c), that action to meet this standard is an undertaking that constitutes an encroachment or will damage or destroy the New Jersey Register listed historic property. - § 35.8.
-Safety Standards for Stormwater Management Basins. - A. This section sets forth requirements to protect public safety through the proper design and operation of stormwater management BMPs.
-This section applies to any new stormwater management BMP. - B. The provisions of this section are not intended to preempt more stringent municipal or county safety requirements for new or existing stormwater management BMPs.
+7:4-7.2(c), that action to meet this standard is an undertaking that constitutes an encroachment or will damage or destroy the New Jersey Register listed historic property.

+§ 35.9.
+Safety Standards for Stormwater Management Basins.

-Municipal and county stormwater management plans and ordinances may, pursuant to their authority, require existing stormwater management BMPs to be retrofitted to meet one or more of the safety standards in §35.8.C.1, §35.8.C.2, and §35.8.C.3 for trash racks, overflow grates, and escape provisions at outlet structures. - C. Requirements for Trash Racks, Overflow Grates and Escape Provisions.
+- A. Public safety standards.
+This section sets forth requirements to protect public safety through the proper design and operation of stormwater management BMPs.
+This section applies to any new stormwater management BMP. - B. Deptford Township adopts the State standards for public safety measures applicable to stormwater management facilities but reserves the right to adopt more stringent requirements should the need arise as is permitted by State rule.
+This rule permits municipal and county ordinances and stormwater management plans to require existing stormwater management BMPs to be retrofitted to meet one or more present in §35.9.C.1, §35.9.C.2, and §35.9.C.3 for trash racks, overflow grates, and escape provisions at outlet structures and to adopt future safety standards pursuant to their authority. - C. Requirements for Trash Racks, Overflow Grates and Escape Provisions.